progval/ircv3-specifications/extensions/filehost.md

 Clients SHOULD ignore any value that isn't a URI, or a URI that does not use either of these schemes.

-When clients which to post an image using the network's recommended service, they should send an HTTP POST to any of these URIs.
+When clients wish to post an image using the network's recommended service, they should send an HTTP POST to any of these URIs.

 If the response has the `201 Created` HTTP status code, they MAY read the `Location` header and use it as the URI of the uploaded image, which they can use as any URI.